Miami Neuroscience Institute Neurosurgery Program

 What causes an epidermoid cyst?

 In most cases, epidermoid cysts occur for no known reason.
-An epidermoid cyst may also occur because of an injury to the skin or from acne.
+Sometimes an epidermoid cyst may occur because of an injury to the skin or from acne.

 Symptoms of an epidermoid cyst

 An epidermoid cyst is a subcutaneous bump.
-This means it is just below the skin.
+This means it's just below the skin.
 It may be yellow or skin-colored.
 It often has a small black mark in the middle of it, like a blackhead.

-An epidermoid cyst rarely causes pain, unless it ruptures or becomes inflamed or infected.
+An epidermoid cyst rarely causes pain, unless it breaks open (ruptures) or becomes inflamed or infected.
 It may ooze keratin, a white, cheesy, smelly material.
 If the cyst becomes inflamed or infected, it may be:

 Treatment for an epidermoid cyst

 Many epidermoid cysts don’t cause any problems.
-They don’t necessarily need to be treated.
+They don’t always need to be treated.
 They may go away on their own.
 But you may want to treat it if you don’t like how it looks or it becomes inflamed.
+Or if it's in an uncomfortable place.
 Treatment options include:

 Antibiotics.
-In some cases, you may need to take an oral antibiotic to treat infection.
+In some cases, you may need to take an oral antibiotic to treat infection and reduce inflammation.

 When to call your healthcare provider